 All immediate living areas require for existence the economy.

 into products for use with added value.
 People have to employ mental and physical labor as needed

+scarce, scattered, hard to access and foreign owned.
 Learning and work take up the largest part of life.

-a3,1) Forces are those of originators and social forces They develop a multitude of drives from basic
+a2,1) Forces are those of originators and social forces They develop a multitude of drives from basic

-a3,2) Interest formations are eg business associations, unions and political parties.
+a2,2) Interest formations are eg business associations, unions and political parties.

-a3,3) Means are predominantly knowledge, capital, labor and natural resources.
+a2,3) Means are predominantly knowledge, capital, labor and natural resources.

-counting data, polls, frames, regularities, generalities, probabilities and laws of nature.
+reported accounting data, polls, frames, regularities, generalities, probabilities and laws of nature.